50054-cdpa/notes/handout.md

 1. Compilers: Principles, Techniques, and Tools is a computer science textbook by Alfred V. Aho, Monica S. Lam, Ravi Sethi, and Jeffrey D. Ullman
 1. Modern Compiler Implementation in ML by Andrew W. Appel
+1. Types and Programming Languages by Benjamin C. Pierce
 1. Static Program Analysis by Anders Møller and Michael I. Schwartzbach